Skip to main content

 This approach will provide an original contribution to the understanding of cultural practices that not only produced specific buildings, the most significant among which are now listed as World Heritage sites, but also put into circulation ancient and modern models, techniques and materials for a European-wide audience.
 Moreover, by investigating the trans-border and trans-confessional character of the Eastern Adriatic architectural market, the research will offer an innovative model for studying such phenomena across Europe.
 The result will be a dynamic vision of the architectural production of a region that connects the various faces of European culture.

 The initial phase of the project was devoted to personnel recruitment.
-The group includes 3+1 PhD Students, 3 post-doctoral researchers, 7 external experts, 1 project manager and 1 IT developer.
-Moreover, two visiting scholars relying on their own funding have been included in the project's activities.
+The group initially included 3+1 PhD students, 3 post-doctoral researchers, 7 external experts, 1 project manager, and 1 IT developer.
+Moreover, two visiting scholars, relying on their own funding, have been included in the project's activities.

-Research activities have been conducted individually and collectively through regular research exchanges (colloquia, on site-seminars, co-authored papers, and database).
+Research activities have been conducted both individually and collectively through regular research exchanges (colloquia, on-site seminars, co-authored papers, and the database).

-The group attended regular in-person and online meetings and workshops in Venice and began disseminating the project results through conference attendance, setting up a network of collaborations.
+The group attended regular in-person and online meetings and workshops in Venice and continued disseminating the project results through conference attendance and the establishment of a network of collaborations.

-Collectively, the group has worked toward the realisation of the project research goals and the accomplishment of its outcomes in accordance with the DoA:
+Collectively, the group has worked toward the realisation of the project's research goals and the accomplishment of its outcomes in accordance with the DoA:

-• Workshops and seminars organisation: we set up a full-fledged program, both online and in person, of colloquia, seminars and workshops on the key themes of the project;
+• Workshops and seminars organisation: we set up a full-fledged programme, both online and in person, of colloquia, seminars, and workshops on the key themes of the project;

-• Symposia attendance: the group has presented the preliminary research results in project-organised sessions at four large conferences and several thematic conferences;
+• Symposia attendance: the group has presented the research results in project-organised sessions at seven large conferences and several thematic conferences;

-• Completion and publication of several essays on the architectural culture of early modern Eastern Adriatic by the PI and other group members;
+• Publication of 45 essays on the architectural culture of early modern Eastern Adriatic by the PI and other group members;

-• Several publications, including in peer-review journals, have been submitted;
+• Several other publications, including peer-reviewed monographs, have been submitted and accepted for publication;

-• Database on architectural production and circulation of knowledge has been set up and is currently being filled with archival and bibliographical data;
+• A database on architectural production and the circulation of knowledge has been set up and is currently being populated with archival and bibliographical data;

-• For the realisation of a digital platform of the project presenting the results and the research materials to be linked to online publications, we realised an overarching webpage (https://pric.unive.it/projects/adriarchcult/home).
+• For the realisation of a digital platform presenting the project's results and research materials—linked to online publications—we created an overarching webpage. webpage (https://pric.unive.it/projects/adriarchcult/home(opens in new window)).

-The group research has helped broaden the understanding of the project topics and partially revise its research hypotheses through a more nuanced understanding of the historiographical issues while setting up a commun Zotero bibliographical database on the Eastern Adriatic architecture.
-Moreover, the main database on archival data and books related to architectural phenomena has been set up, providing preliminary insight into the dynamic of the Early Modern architectural market of the eastern Adriatic, which will be a key tool for the analysis until the end of the project, when it will become open access resource.
+The group’s research has contributed to broadening the understanding of the project’s topics and has partially revised its research hypotheses through a more nuanced understanding of historiographical issues.
+This was supported by the creation of a shared Zotero bibliographic database on Eastern Adriatic architecture.
+Moreover, the main database on archival data and books related to architectural phenomena has been established, providing preliminary insight into the dynamics of the Early Modern architectural market in the Eastern Adriatic.
+This database serves as a key analytical tool until the end of the project, at which point it will be made available as an open-access resource.

-• Launched and developed two Open Access bookseries (“Archipelagus”, Brepols and “Art and Architecture of the Adriatic”, Edizioni Ca’ Foscari) featuring the results of the research of project members and translations of important historiographical work from less spoken languages, mainly Slovenian and Croatian
+• Launched and developed two Open Access book series (“Archipelagus,” Brepols, and “Art and Architecture of the Adriatic,” Edizioni Ca’ Foscari), featuring research outcomes by project members and translations of important historiographical works from lesser-spoken languages, primarily Slovenian and Croatian.
+The first two titles are in press, with publication expected in May 2025.

-• Doctoral theses: completion of 4 PhD theses.
+• Doctoral theses: completion of the one remaining PhD thesis.

 An integrative project on Marche and Friuli as contact regions has received funding through the FARE program of the Italian Ministry of University and Research.
-The project will generate one PhD thesis, two workshops and one international conference while also creating an archival-artworks database complementary to the AdriArchCult database.
+This project will generate one PhD thesis, two workshops, and one international conference, while also creating an archival-artworks database complementary to the AdriArchCult database.

 Isolario